dsrsaknp/100xdevs-cohort/coding_playground/1-coding_oop_js/README.md

    - **proto** is the property of instance.
 Ex: obj.**proto**
    - [[prototype]] is the property of constructor functions.

-3. Ex. 'gadget1.**proto**' is same as writing 'gadget1.constructor.prototype'
+3. Ex.
+'Gadget1.prototype' is same as writing 'gadget1.constructor.prototype'

 # DAY 7

 1. Hoisting

-- function declarationn are hoisted but function expressions are not.
+- function declaration are hoisted but function expressions are not.
 - class declaration ad class expression not hoisted

 2. static method inside a class does not exists inside the object but, the class.